 4. Your Marital Status

 It may seem unfair, but the numbers don’t lie.
-Statistically speaking, married people get into less collisions and have less traffic violations than people who are single.
+Statistically speaking, married people get into fewer collisions and have fewer traffic violations than people who are single.
 With that mind, insurance companies see married folks as a safer bet than people who are unmarried.